Genghis1227/guide_eap_proxy/README.md

 I typically run sections this in batches then type in "save;commit"

-Type "configure" then Enter to get into the configure prompt
+In Putty, type "configure" then Enter to get into the configure prompt

 Then, copy & paste the following: